microsoft/project-rome/Android/reference documentation/IAppServiceResponseListener.md

 # IAppServiceResponseListener interface
-Handles the receiving of information from a remote app service.
+Handles the receiving of a message sent from a remote app service in response to a previously sent message.

 ## Syntax
 `public interface IAppServiceResponseListener`